OpenEvalProject/evals/manuscripts/elife-78294/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/78294/elife-78294-fig7-v2.jpg)

-**Figure 7.:** + T CD32dim cells.A proportion of CD4+T cells will express CD32 molecules upon HIV infection or viral reactivation (spontaneous reactivation or after the use of latency reversal agents).
+**Figure 7.:** A proportion of CD4+T cells will express CD32 molecules upon HIV infection or viral reactivation (spontaneous reactivation or after the use of latency reversal agents).
 CD4+T CD32dim cells express higher levels of HLA-E, a molecule that inhibits NK cells expressing the receptor NKG2A, and are more susceptible to immune factors present in the plasma, which will (i) induce cell proliferation, (ii) block the recognition of HIV-specific antibodies, and (iii) induce a weak antibody-dependent cell cytotoxicity (ADCC) response.

 One of the main obstacles in the HIV cure field has been the lack of reliable markers to uniquely identify persistently infected cells.
 Among proposed molecules, we find immune checkpoint inhibitors such as PD-1 (Fromentin et al., 2016), the B cell surface marker CD20 (Serra-Peinado et al., 2019), CD30 (Hogan et al., 2018), or, more recently, a combination of several receptors (Neidleman et al., 2020).
 However, the Fcγ receptor CD32 is perhaps one of the most promising HIV reservoir markers, since it is expressed during latent (Descours et al., 2017; Darcis et al., 2020) and transcriptionally-active infection (Abdel-Mohsen et al., 2018; Vásquez et al., 2019; Noto et al., 2018; Huot et al., 2021); it has been localized in main tissue reservoirs such as the cervical tissue (Cantero-Pérez et al., 2019), lymph nodes (Abdel-Mohsen et al., 2018; Noto et al., 2018) and the gastrointestinal tract (Vásquez et al., 2019) and, in some cases, it has been associated with a very prominent enrichment for HIV DNA (Cantero-Pérez et al., 2019; Descours et al., 2017; Darcis et al., 2020).
 This molecule is typically expressed on myeloid cells or platelets, in which its function has been extensively studied (Anania et al., 2019).
 While CD32 expressed on CD4+ T cells is fully functional (Holgado et al., 2018; Engelhardt et al., 1995), many questions remain unknown regarding the expression dynamics and function, in particular during HIV pathogenesis.
 In a recent study with SIV-infected non-human primates, CD32+CD4+ T cells were strongly increased in LNs, spleen, and intestine during SIV mac infection, were enriched in markers often expressed on HIV-infected cells, and contained higher levels of actively transcribed SIV RNA (Huot et al., 2021).
 Consistent with previous reports (Abdel-Mohsen et al., 2018; García et al., 2018), we detected dim levels of CD32 on CD4+ T cells which increased upon ex vivo HIV infection or reactivation.
 This result is in line with a publication showing the ability of cells expressing CD32 to reactivate latent HIV (Darcis et al., 2020).
 Moreover, tissue-resident CD4+ T cells with expression of CD32 have been reported in cervical samples in the absence of infection.
 Importantly, this fraction of cells was intrinsically enriched for the expression of molecules related to HIV susceptibility and long-term maintenance (Cantero-Pérez et al., 2019).
 In this sense, cell proliferation is one of the most important mechanisms of cell reservoir maintenance in long-term ART-suppressed PLWH (Chomont et al., 2009; Gantner et al., 2020; Simonetti et al., 2016).
 Importantly, we show that CD32-expressing cells had a higher proliferative potential in response to IC.
 Inherent proliferative capacity of this subset has recently been reported in a study demonstrating CD4+ T cell activation upon CD32 ligation with antibodies or aggregated IgG (Holgado et al., 2018).
 Thus, understanding the mechanisms by which HIV-infected cells expressing CD32 are maintained in the human body could significantly advance the search for an HIV cure.